Want to start a business in the Netherlands?

 Legal business forms in the Netherlands

 When you decide to start a business in the Netherlands, you will be presented with a vast array of legal entities to choose from.
-There are mainly two categories: unincorporated business structures and incorporated business structures.
-There is one very notable distinction between these two.
-An owner of an unincorporated business structure will be held privately accountable for any debts created with the business, whereas an incorporated business structure provides a separation between private and business assets.
+Limited liability company is an incorporated business structure, this means that your private assets are separate from the business assets.
 This is also one of the main reasons most foreign entrepreneurs choose to start a Dutch private limited company.

 Rotterdam Central Station

-It can be a bit tricky to choose from all the specific business types in the Netherlands.
-In general most foreign investors and entrepreneurs choose the private liability company and/or a BV holding structure due to the largest amount of financial benefits and its limited private liability.
-Nonetheless, to help you choose we have compiled an extensive list of all the possible company legal forms.
-This way you can compare all the characteristics in your own time and make an informed decision.
+In general most foreign investors and entrepreneurs choose the private liability company or a BV holding structure due to the largest amount of financial benefits and its limited private liability.

 Foreign entrepreneurs mostly opt for a limited company since the Dutch limited does not have any restrictions on foreign residents as owner or director.